Table of Contents:

 Though it’s important to note that the only resolution under UDRP is either domain name cancellation or transfer.

-The cost for filing a UDRP complaint depends on the dispute provider you are opting for, the number of domains in your complaint, and the number of panelists who will decide your case.
+The cost of filing a UDRP complaint depends on the dispute provider you are opting for, the number of domains in your complaint, and the number of panelists who will decide your case.

 Most providers give you the option to choose between a one-member panel and a three-member panel.